spark-up/spark-up.github.io/pages/documentation.rst

 **PySpark**

-To scale AutoML feature type inference, we reimplement the ML Data Prep Zoo's *Base Featurization* algorithm in PySpark.
+To scale AutoML feature type inference, we reimplemented the ML Data Prep Zoo's *Base Featurization* algorithm in PySpark.
 Like the Python code, we assume that the input PySpark DataFrame is read with initial datatype inference.
 In Pandas, this is done by default; in PySpark, the inferSchema argument of